Myrrh Oil Uses and Benefits

 - In addition to its benefits for the skin, Myrrh essential oil can be helpful when promoting healthy fingernails or toenails.
 If your cuticles are lacking hydration, try this DIY Cuticle Cream to help give your nails the moisture they need.
 With four simple ingredients—shea butter, beeswax, doTERRA Fractionated Coconut Oil, and Myrrh essential oil, your nails will soon find relief.
 This concoction can also be used on the hands, lips, or any dry skin.

 - The soothing benefits of Myrrh essential oil are very useful when it comes to shaving.
-If you don’t want to be left with irritated skin after shaving, try this DIY Razor Relief Serum.
-This serum uses some of the best essential oils for skin, including Frankincense, Lavender, Melaleuca, Helichrysum, and Myrrh to help calm the skin after a shave.
-Not only will this fragrant combination smell lovely on your skin, it will help you escape the irritation of razor bumps every time you shave.
-Don’t forget, this DIY is helpful for both men and women.
+Avoid irritated skin after shaving with this easy DIY Razor Relief Serum.
+This serum uses some of the best essential oils for skin, including Frankincense, Lavender, Melaleuca, Helichrysum, and Myrrh to help keep the skin calm and diminish any reactions after a shave.
+The lovely scent created by this combination of oils will linger on your skin, and helps you escape the irritation of razor bumps every time you shave.
+The added bonus to this recipe is that it works well for both men and women.

-- Are you a fan of at-home spa treatments?
-Myrrh essential oil really comes in handy during spa night at home.
-For example, you can simply mix two or three drops of Myrrh oil with doTERRA Spa Lotion to help add a smooth touch to callused or dry feet.
+- Sometimes you just need to have an at-home spa night.
+Myrrh essential oil really comes in handy in this situation.
+For example, you can mix two or three drops of Myrrh oil with doTERRA Spa Lotion to help add a smooth touch to callused or dry feet.
 You can also mix Lemon, Frankincense, and Myrrh oil (10 drops of each) with doTERRA Fractionated Coconut Oil to help soften the cuticles.
 If you are looking for more at-home spa treatments, take a look at our Girls Guide from the Living Magazine.

 Fun Fact: In Arabic, the world myrrh means “bitter.”